-For qualitative statements we compare results of the DABC with those by non-reflecting characteristic boundary conditions (CBCs) [13, 15].
-The non-reflecting where $c_s = \frac{1}{\sqrt{3}}$ denotes the speed of sound in D1Q3.
+For qualitative statements we compare results of the DABC with those by non-reflecting characteristic boundary conditions (CBCs) [13, 14] as well as those by an impedance boundary condition (IBC) [15].

+The non-reflecting CBC for a right boundary in 1D is summarized as follows: In each iteration, we first compute at the right boundary node the wave amplitude variation where $c_s = \frac{1}{\sqrt{3}}$ denotes the speed of sound in D1Q3.
 Then a Dirichlet boundary condition for macroscopic quantities is imposed by solving the ODE system